PROFILE

 Chairman of the National Defense Commission; son

-of North Korea’s founder Kim Il Sung
+of North Korea's founder Kim Il-sung

-Kim Yong Nam--President of the Presidium of the
+Kim Yong-nam--President of the Presidium of the

 Supreme People's Assembly; titular head of state

-Pak Gil-Yon--Ambassador to D.P.R.K.
+Sin Son-ho--Ambassador to D.P.R.K.
 Permanent

 Mission to the UN

-Paek Nam Sun--Minister of Foreign Affairs
+Pak Ui-chun--Minister of Foreign Affairs

 DEFENSE AND MILITARY ISSUES